xXSlothaiXx/GroupMe-Task-Automation/README.md

 #### The Meme Option
 This option will send memes from the /memes directory and the django Application.
 This will send random memes everyday at 4:20 pm

+### Loop message options (For Testing)
+If you use one of the loop testing methods, it will send messages every 60 seconds to make sure your access token is working

 #### Editing the time stamps
 If you want to edit the timing of your messages for the bots.
 Go to the views.py fle in the bots application and go to lines 193-194, 212-213, 236-237 and change the times to whatever you want